 Inspect Your Home for Old Wiring and Old Plumbing

-Depending on where you live in Canada you may or may not be in a home that has old electrical wiring and old plumbing.
+Depending on where you live in North America you may or may not be in a home that has old electrical wiring and old plumbing.

 Doing a complete kitchen renovation will mean that you will be working with the electricity and plumbing at some point.
 So the first thing you want to do is to determine the status of your wiring and your pipes.